bobwallis/ReverseGeocoder/data/README.md

 * Run `./generate`.

-* Receive `./schema.sql` and `./data.sql`.
+* Receive `./schema.sql` and `./data.csv`.

+* Create the table in your database of choice, using `./schema.sql` if you want.
-* Import into your database of choice.
-If you are using Postgres then you'll need to edit `./schema.sql` by removing "INTEGER AUTO_INCREMENT" and replacing it with "SERIAL". `./data.sql` does nothing complex and so should work in any DB.
+  If you are using Postgres then you'll need to edit `./schema.sql` by removing "INTEGER AUTO_INCREMENT" and replacing it with "SERIAL".

+* Import `./data.csv` using your database's CSV import mode.

+* Create indexes on the longitude and latitude columns to improve performance significantly.